 Chiyo Shrine was called Chiyo-gū up until 1869.
 In 1966, the shrine experienced another relocation because the cement dust from the concrete factory close by gave the shrine a hard time.

 The relocation was decided and completed in 1966.
-At its current location, the main hall that has been designated as an Important National Cultural Property is free from highly polluted air.
+At its current location, the main hall designated as an Important National Cultural Property is free from highly polluted air.

 Each year, from the 3rd to the 5th of May, Spring Festival is held at Chiyo Shrine.
 Three festival floats and horses are paraded in the city center, adding another highlight for the visitors of Hikone Castle Town.